Dovetail 3.0: Automated analysis, Channels, Ask, and RecruitLearn more

 We are making the choice to take our purpose seriously.
 We recognize how hard and long this journey will be.
 We understand that this ambition is not for everyone.
 Our Series A valuation reflects our status as a Moonshot startup, and our traction and growth puts us in the category of incredible companies.
 We will stay in this category.
 It will be hard.

 Dovetail is where the best people do the best work—a place where ambitious, smart, motivated, and highly skilled builders from a diverse range of backgrounds create an innovative future, together.
 To encourage bolder, more innovative ideas, Make It will now be a full week every six months.
-We’ll introduce a new performance-based bonus program to celebrate and reward excellence; raise expectations (and provide better support) for all people managers; provide role clarity through clear accountabilities; create a culture of continuous feedback through a mix of structured performance reviews, 360 reviews, and ad-hoc feedback; and continue providing context through events like kick-offs.
+We’ll celebrate and reward excellence; raise expectations (and provide better support) for all people managers; provide role clarity through clear accountabilities; create a culture of continuous feedback through a mix of structured performance reviews, 360 reviews, and ad-hoc feedback; and continue providing context through events like kick-offs.

 Speeding up to stay relevant